-Whether you're having problems with your eye sight or are experiencing eye-related complications from other conditions, you want to know that your eyes are in good hands.
-After all, you depend on your vision for just about every aspect of your daily life.
+Whether you're having problems with your eyesight because of refractive errors like astigmatism or nearsightedness or experiencing eye-related complications from other conditions, you want to know that your eyes are in good hands.
+After all, you depend on your vision for many aspects of your daily life.

 Macular degeneration is the leading cause of vision loss in adults after age 50.
 The macula (the part of the retina responsible for central, detailed vision) becomes damaged, resulting in limited central vision.
 Side vision usually remains clear.

-It's important to get regular eye exams to monitor your vision and check for signs of macular degeneration.
-In addition to regular eye exams, Campus eye Center also offers Maculogix AdaptDx screening to our patients.
-We are the FIRST AND ONLY ophthalmology office in the Lancaster area to offer this technology that measures dark adaptation.
+It's essential to get regular eye exams to monitor your vision and check for signs of macular degeneration.
+Macular degeneration and cataracts can cause many of the same symptoms and have similar risk factors, so it is vital to keep up with your routine eye care to ensure you receive proper treatment for any eye issues you have.
+In addition to regular eye exams, Campus Eye Center also offers Maculogix AdaptDx screening to our patients.
+We are the FIRST ophthalmology office in the Lancaster area to offer this technology that measures dark adaptation.
 Along with an annual comprehensive examination, it can provide information to detect macular damage earlier and allow for prompt intervention.LEARN MORE ABOUT MACULAR DEGENERATION

 Seeing a red spot on your eye can be alarming, but it is almost always harmless.
-Red eye is like a bruise on your skin and usually appears as a single concentrated spot of red, on the white of the eye.
-Red eye, also known as subconjunctival hemorrhage does not affect vision and generally does not cause pain.
+Think of red-eye like a bruise on your skin.
+It usually appears as a single concentrated spot of red on the white of the eye, much like a bruise appears as one dark spot on your skin.
+Red-eye, also known as a subconjunctival hemorrhage, does not affect vision and generally does not cause pain.

-Concerned about your red eye?
-We'd be happy to take a look to put your mind at ease.GET MORE INFORMATION ABOUT RED EYE
+Are you concerned about your red-eye?
+We'd be happy to take a look to put your mind at ease about your eye health.

-If your eyes sting, burn or feel scratchy, you may have a condition called dry eyes.
-To be comfortable, your eyes need to be lubricated with tears.
-When your eyes don't produce enough tears to bathe the surface of the eyes, that surface becomes irritated.
+If your eyes sting, burn, or feel scratchy, you may be experiencing symptoms of a condition called dry eyes.
+Your eyes need tears for lubrication to remain comfortable.
+When your eyes don't produce enough tears to bathe their surface, that surface becomes irritated.

-If you've seen flashes of light, stars or streaks that aren't really there, you've experienced flashes.
-A few of these flashes are seen by everyone from time to time.
-Usually you will see them in one eye at a time.
-Flashes are caused by vitreous (the gel that fills the inside of your eye) pulling on the retina (the membrane lining the inside of your eye).
+If you've seen flashes of light, stars, or streaks that aren't there, you've experienced flashes.
+Everyone can expect to see flashes at some point in their lives.
+Usually, you will see them in one eye at a time.
+When the vitreous, or the gel that fills the inside of your eye, pulls on the retina, it causes flashes.

-As you age you are more likely to notice floaters.
-Floaters can also be caused by an eye injury or surgery.
-People who are nearsighted also see more floaters.
-If floaters appear suddenly or greatly increase in number, they can be a sign of an eye problem that needs care.SCHEDULE AN EYE EXAM
+You are more likely to notice floaters as you age, but an eye injury or surgery can also cause floaters.
+Nearsighted people also see more floaters.
+If floaters appear suddenly or significantly increase in number, they can signify an eye problem—such as retinal detachment—that needs care.SCHEDULE AN EYE EXAM

-If blepharitis is not treated promptly, it can lead to a stye (an infection at the base of an eyelash or oil gland) or a chronic cyst (chalazion) which could require surgery to remove.
+If not cared for promptly, blepharitis can lead to a stye (an infection at the base of an eyelash or oil gland) or a chronic cyst (chalazion), requiring surgery to remove.

 Think you may be suffering from blepharitis?
 Find out for sure and get relief.GET MORE INFORMATION ABOUT BLEPHARITIS